mira-space/MiraData/README.md

 If you find this project useful for your research, please cite our paper. :blush:

+## Current Limitations
+- Video Data:
+1. Data Volume and Coverage: Since we manually select videos from certain scenarios to guarantee video quality and motion amplitude, videos are selected from a relatively narrow domain with a small video number.
+This may result in a limited data volume and coverage, which is insufficient for general-purpose video generation and may lead to overfit.
+2. Inaccurate Video Splitting: The video splitting process utilizing PySceneDetect, which detect video clip based on changes in frame intensity, brightness, or HSV color space.
+This may introduce certain errors, such as missing or superfluous splitting, particularly in videos with effects like fade-ins or fade-outs.
+3. Shot Transitions: Our current release doesn't have many clips describing multiple camera angles for the same scene.
+We will incorporate a wider range of clips with diverse shot transitions
+- Caption:
+1. Loss of Detail: The current dataset generates captions based on only 8 frames, which may not fully cover all actions, background details, and content variations within longer video durations.
+This limitation could potentially lead to missing or insufficient descriptions of certain details.
+Moreover, combining 8 frames into a single image for captioning, as opposed to frame-by-frame input, might result in the loss of some detailed information.
+The granularity of the visual data is compromised, which might affect the accuracy of the generated captions.
+2. Hallucination Issues: Despite the advancements, the GPT4-V model still suffers from inevitable hallucination problems.
+These could manifest as misinterpretations or misrepresentations of the visual data, thereby affecting the quality of the generated captions.
+3. Misleading Hints: In the Panda-70M dataset, there are instances where the provided hints are incorrect.
+For example, a scene of a person walking might be mistakenly interpreted as a car moving.
+Such misleading hints could potentially misguide the GPT4-V model and result in inaccurate caption generation.

 ## Acknowlegement

 This README file is adpated from [Panda-70M](https://github.com/snap-research/Panda-70M/blob/main/README.md)